jakobjassmann/coastalphenology/README.md

 ```
 The content of the .Rda and .csv files is identical.

 *Important:* Please note that we provide this summarised data for archival purposes only.
-If you intent to use the phenological observations in this dataset please see data usage and guiance for the raw data sets described above.
+If you intent to use the phenological observations in this dataset please refer to the data usage guidance for the raw data sets described above.

 # Analysis scripts
-The following scripts can be used to conduct the analysis and produce the figures:
+The following scripts can be used to conduct the analysis and produce tables and figures:
 ```
 Map figure (Figure 1):
 /analysis/coastal\_site\_map.r